 Note: You can easily add more content to your eCommerce website with an IG feed (which will also help you grow your profile).

 LivSo has a clean, responsive web design that emphasizes its products beautifully.
-The use of extra white space enhances readability, while the transparent floating navbar gets you to other pages without the need to scroll back to the top.
+Extra white space enhances readability, while the transparent floating navbar gets you to other pages without needing to scroll back to the top.